Skip to main content

 A cable harness or assembly is a grouping of several wires and/or cables that are bundled together by a single, highly protective sleeve and installed in a larger product.
 No two custom cable assembly projects are alike—each assembly is unique in its length, quantity, complexity and application.
 In many cases, we are tasked with manufacturing a complete harness set, such as all the different cable assemblies that go into a wrecker or a cement boom, which could mean 12 or 14 different assemblies for a single end product.

-How Are Cable Assemblies Different From Wire Harnesses?
+How are Cable Assemblies Different from Wire Harnesses?